Red Black & Blues: A Monster Translation of a Text by Donald Trump

 Iamother

-Red Black & Blues uses a distortion technique I had developed making SCRO.
-My first pass was a play on words, “Iamother,” that came as I was sitting (inside me) with the children our proto-fascist paramilitary border forces were taking from their parents; and the inner severings they’re going to suffer.
-Wanting to face the one responsible more squarely, I moved on to a tweet of his: a text I could critique, mock, savage, by unravelling it.
+It uses a distortion technique developed on a home-office scanner.
+My first pass was a play on words, “Iamother,” that came as I thought of the children our proto-fascist paramilitary border forces were taking from their parents.
+I felt & feel the inner severings they’re going to suffer.

 When he says “understand,” something in there asks, flailingly, to be understood.